tonyelhabr/sports_viz/README.md

 git-ignored here.

 The projects are listed in reverse chronological order.
-A skipped number corresponds to an idea that I scrapped.
+A skipped number corresponds to an idea that I scraped.

 # 54. 2021/22 UCL Final Nice Dawgs